Fuyuki0312/cnn-vs-resnet-digit-classification/README.md

 #### 5.2.2.
 CNNtention on images of size 45x90 (resized)

-Due to very long training time, I decided to train that CNNtention model again but with images resized to 45x70 from 90x140 and reached 97.15% test accuracy.
+Due to very long training time (section 5.4), I decided to train that CNNtention model again but with images resized to 45x70 from 90x140 and reached 97.15% test accuracy.

 ![description](Images/CNNtentionAccuracyCurve.jpg) ![description](Images/CNNtentionLossCurve.jpg)
 ![description](Images/CNNtentionConfusionMatrix.jpg)